INTERNATIONAL adoption services

 How Long Will It Take?

 The wait times for referral of a child for adoption vary country by country.
 We can provide you with time estimates during your initial orientation visit based on the country program you select.
-At a minimum, you can expect to wait 18 months from application to a referral of a child to your family.
+At a minimum, you can expect to wait 18 -24 months from home study completion to a referral of a child to your family.

 A family wishing to adopt a relative child who resides in another country must have a Primary Provider for the purposes of inter-country adoption, regardless of whether the country the child is resident of is a Hague or non-Hague country.